 Strategy #22: Remain Positive

-We all experience temptations to do a bad habit.
+We all experience temptations from our bad habits.
 This is a natural part of the process, so don’t let these feelings get you down.
+It's important to make a habit out of being positive.

 The trick is to know what to do whenever you have an impulse.
 The moment you experience a cue for a bad habit, reaffirm your commitment to stick to the new plan.